 Rain like strings and

 For Christmas Memories, Sondheim wrote a new verse for “I Remember”—not originally a holiday song—with Christmas lyrics, and Streisand responds to the re-imagined piece by delivering one of her finest-ever performances.
 In “I Remember” she finds a lyric so full of rich imagery and so infused with emotion that her resulting performance is almost cinematic in its wistful expression of loss and longing; her languid phrasing shaping Sondheims’s words with a skill that is really quite astonishing.
-For me, “I Remember” is, perhaps, the mature Streisand’s finest acting moment and a persuasive reminder why she is, to use her own words, “an actress who sings.”
+For me, “I Remember” is, perhaps, the mature Streisand’s finest acting moment and, sadly, probably the last time I felt a vocal performance to wholly satisfy and thrilling in that unique Streisand way.

 I recommend listening to the song with closed eyes and an open heart.
 The beautiful arrangement, by the way, is by industry veteran and long-time Streisand collaborator Bill Ross.